 Telling our customers what we have changed and developed as a result of their feedback

 Improving our spaces to meet differing needs of our customers

 Implementing student rovers and text messaging services to provide support during 24/7 opening hours

 Improving our engagement with staff customers

-The assessment also involved the assessor visiting to meet with IS staff to discuss the evidence in more detail.
-The visit also allowed staff and students from across the University to give their opinion on the services they receive.
+The assessment also involved the assessor visiting to meet with Library staff to discuss the evidence in more detail.
+The visit also allowed staff and students from across the University to give their opinion on the services they receive from the Library.

-Staff are very positive in their approach and respond to high levels of empowerment and trust to deliver good customer care in all circumstances.
-Their approach to service delivery is characterised by excellent team work and a high degree of consistency.
+"Library staff are clearly committed to providing high levels of customer service.
+They are very positive in their approach and respond to high levels of empowerment and trust to deliver good customer care in all circumstances"

 We will continue to assess and review all of our services to ensure we maintain the current standard of service delivery.
 We will also continue to liaise with all customers and take on board any comments, complaints or suggestions for new or improved services.
 So if you have suggestions for ways we could improve our services please let us know!